-- The minimum amount to have invested in a DARWIN is 200 units of your Wallet's base currency, and in increments of 25 for subsequent investments or partial closures.
+- The minimum amount to invest in a DARWIN is 200 units of your Wallet's base currency (EUR, USD, or GBP), and in increments of 25 units for subsequent investments or partial closures.

-- If you have made various investments in the same DARWIN and you wish to make a partial closure of the same DARWIN, Darwinex will apply the FIFO rule (First In, First Out), in other words, the oldest investment will be the first one to be closed, and then the next investments based on the investment date of the DARWIN.
+- If you have made various investments in the same DARWIN and you wish to make a partial closure of the same DARWIN, Darwinex will apply the FIFO rule (First In, First Out).
+In other words, the oldest investment will be the first one to be closed, and then the next investments based on the investment date on the DARWIN.

 - The profits generated with a DARWIN will be automatically reinvested while the investment is open.